 One of the other aspects of your home to be aware of is your water supply.
-Making sure they stay hydrated is a key to your dog’s continued health and happiness, but your plumbing and even your geographical location can present problems here.
+Ensuring they stay hydrated is critical to your dog’s continued health and happiness, but your plumbing and geographical location can present problems here.

 There’s also the presence of perfluoroalkyl substances (PFAS) — also known as “forever chemicals” — in many home water supplies.
 Both animals and humans can experience similar adverse health effects from exposure to these substances.
-It’s worth getting your water supply tested for potential contaminants and making sure you use water filtration before giving it to your dog.
+It’s worth getting your water supply tested for potential contaminants and ensuring you use water filtration before giving it to your dog.

 The risk of this and wrestling said objects from the jaws of an enthusiastic canine are part and parcel of being a dog owner.
-However, it’s wise to be aware of what objects around your home can be dangerous if your dog tries to consume them and take steps to minimize the risks.
+However, it is wise to know what objects around your home can be dangerous if your dog tries to consume them and take steps to minimize the risks.

 This can start with taking a considerate approach to storing items your dog may try to chew.
 For example, you may know that your apple-scented floor cleaner is not for drinking, but dogs don’t always have that discerning palette.

 This approach should also extend to certain foodstuffs.
-Most dog owners know chocolate is a toxic substance and should not be left in reach of curious mouths.
+Most dog owners know chocolate is toxic and should not be left in the reach of curious mouths.